mousepawmedia/docs/README.md

 This is intended as the landing page for the MousePaw Media documentation.

 This documentation is built using Sphinx and hosted on ReadTheDocs.
+If you find an error, please open a Differential on our [Phabricator](https://phab.mousepawmedia.com).
+We do not accept pull requests through our GitHub Mirrors.

 License
 -------------